 China's role as America's largest banker gives it leverage.
 For example, China threatens to sell part of its holdings whenever the U.S. pressures it to raise the yuan's value.
 China counters by saying it did raise the yuan's value by 20% between 2005-2010.
 For more, see What Is the U.S. Debt to China?

-The U.S. Accused China of Unfair Trade Practices:
+The U.S. Accuses China of Unfair Trade Practices:

 President Obama continues to work with China to lower the trade deficit.
 China's unfair trade practices was a hot topic during the 2012 Presidential debate.
 During that debate, President Obama recounted how the U.S. Department of Commerce has successfully brought many disputes to the World Trade Organization, over unfair practices involving tires, steel and other materials.